alamshafil/HxPro/docs/docs/use.md

 ---
-title: Page with menubar
+title: "use:"
-subtitle: Demo page with a menubar
+subtitle: Infomation on "use:"
 layout: page
 show_sidebar: false
 menubar: example_menu